alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 We can use a simple model of wave propagation to simulate the [wave equation](https://en.wikipedia.org/wiki/Wave_equation) in two dimensions.
-What we accumulate at the bottom is not particle counts, but the square of the amplitude which represents the energy of the oscillation at that point.
+What we accumulate at the bottom graph is not now particle counts, but the square of the amplitude which represents the energy of the oscillation at that point.

 <script src="/physics-simulation/double-slit/wave.js"></script>